marwahaha/ngxs-showcase/README.md

 This project demonstrate certain use of [NGXS](https://ngxs.gitbook.io/ngxs).

-(ABANDONNED) See the branch [ngxs2](https://github.com/McKratt/ngxs-showcase/tree/ngxs2) to see the showcase with Angular 5 and the version 2 of NGXS.
+(ABANDONED) See the branch [ngxs2](https://github.com/McKratt/ngxs-showcase/tree/ngxs2) to see the showcase with Angular 5 and the version 2 of NGXS.

 Currently the showcase is in Angular 7 and NGXS 3.